 Trusted hardware.
-There is a history of work [7,8,10,13,20, 20,21,27,32,35] on trusted hardware that isolates code/ data from the rest of the system.
-Intel SGX [22] and AMD SEV-SNP [5] are the latest in this line of work.
-Our work extends this approach from general-purpose CPUs to accelerators.
+There is a history of work [7-9, 15, 22, 22, 23, 29, 33, 39] on trusted hardware that isolates code/ data from the rest of the system.
+Intel SGX [24] and AMD SEV-SNP [5] are the latest in this line of work.
+Our work effectively extends this approach from general-purpose CPUs to custom devices and accelerators.

 Trusted execution on accelerators.
-Our work is the first to demonstrate an ASIC with confidential computing capabilities and the only one that does not require trust in CPU TEEs.
+To the best of our knowledge, our work is the first to demonstrate an ASIC with confidential computing capabilities.
+NVIDIA recently announced confidential computing support in upcoming Hopper GPUs [27].
+NVIDIA's design shares the same core principles as ITX on IPUs.
+The GPUs are equipped with an on-package hardware root of trust responsible for attestation and enforcing course-grained GPU isolation under the assumption that on-package GPU memory is trusted.

-NVIDIA recently announced confidential computing support in upcoming Hopper GPUs [25].
-Their design shares the same core principles as ITX on IPUs.
-Hopper GPUs are equipped with an on-package hardware RoT responsible for attestation and enforcing course-grained GPU isolation under the assumption that on-package GPU memory is trusted.
-Hopper GPUs also support encrypted and integrity-protected communications (kernels and data) to and from the GPU.
-However, the NVIDIA design requires a VM-based CPU TEE as the responsibility of attesting and establishing a secure channel with the GPU lies within the kernel-mode driver.
+There are some notable differences.
+For example, in the NVIDIA design, a CPU-based TEE capable of hosting a full OS is necessary because the responsibility of attesting and establishing a secure channel with the GPU lies with the GPU kernel-mode driver.
+Also, the performance characteristics of NVIDIA's approach are not yet known.
+Nevertheless, we believe that support for confidential computing in multiple accelerators will greatly benefit the ecosystem.

-Numerous mechanisms have been proposed to enable CPU TEEs to securely interact with I/O devices-e.g., GPUs [17, 34, 37], FPGAs [19, 26, 30, 38], and AI accelerators [14, 36, 39].
-Some of this work has attempted to reduce trust on privileged host via hardware support on the GPU [34] or on the CPU [17].
-Graviton [34] extends the GPU with support for secure resource management, and relies on a trusted GPU runtime hosted in a process-based CPU TEE to manage the TEE lifecycle.
-HIX [17] requires extensions to processbased CPU TEEs, including the PCI interconnect and the CPU's MMU.
-GuardNN has attempted to remove the CPU from the TCB [14] by introducing instructions for establishing a secure channel between remote users and the device, and for decrypting/encrypting inputs/outputs.
-However, such architecture does not guarantee integrity as the instruction schedule can be tampered by attackers controlling the CPU.
+Prior work has attempted to reduce trust on privileged host [41] via hardware support on the GPU [38] or on the CPU [18].
+Graviton [38] extends the GPU with support for secure resource management, and relies on a trusted GPU runtime hosted in a process-based CPU TEE to manage the TEE lifecycle.
+HIX [18] provides extensions to process-based CPU TEEs, including the PCI interconnect and the CPU's MMU, to prevent system software from changing the PCI interconnect configuration and accessing GPU resources.